Glapwell: History

+In 1086, Glapwell is recorded in Domesday, where it is listed under its current name.
+At that time, it was held by Serb from William Peverel, one of the most prominent Norman lords in the region.
+The entry states:

-"In Clapwell, Liefric had one carucate of land to the geld.
-There is land for as two ploughs.
+"In Glapwell, Liefric had one carucate of land to the geld.
+There is land for two ploughs.
 There eight villans have 6 ploughs...
 Serb now holds it."

+Glapwell's Anglo-Saxon origins are well established, as the village existed at the time of the Domesday survey.
+Glapwell also played a significant role in the Honour of Peverel, an estate controlled by William Peverel.
+Many Peverel Courts were held in Glapwell, because of its proximity to Bolsover, the family seat of the Peverels, further emphasising its importance in the medieval period.

+The Glapwell Charters, dating from the 11th century, provide valuable insights into the governance and land ownership in the village.
+These documents reveal the social and legal landscape of the time, offering a glimpse into how Glapwell functioned within the broader framework of the Honour of Peverel.

+In addition to its early medieval history, Glapwell Hall played a central role in the village's identity.
+The hall, which once stood overlooking the Doe Lea Valley and near Sherwood Forest, was an important estate until its demolition in the 20th century.
+Its location offered strategic advantages, including access to fresh water from natural springs, which helped sustain the medieval village.

-Glapwell colliery closed in the 1970s and the site is owned by a private company manufacturing industrial fencing.
-There is no overall dominant industry in the area, with most of the jobs being out of the village.
+In the modern period, Glapwell Colliery became a key feature of the village's industrial landscape.
+The colliery operated until the 1970s, after which the site was redeveloped for commercial purposes.
+There is no longer a dominant industry in the area, and most residents now work outside of the village.

 Amenities

-The village has a local shop/post office and one pub/restaurant, the Young Vanish (the name derived from that of a 19th-century champion racehorse).
+The village has a local shop/post office and one pub/restaurant, the Young Vanish (named after a 19th-century champion racehorse).
 The Plug and Feathers (formerly Ma Hubbards and originally the Glapwell Hotel, known by many locals as "The New Un"), near the former station at the bottom of Glapwell Hill, is now being refurbished for the new owner, Starbucks.

-The social club on Rowthorne Lane closed in December 2011 and the site has been redeveloped for housing.
-Another longstanding landmark that also disappeared in 2011 was Staleys, the local garage.
-Glapwell Garden Centre stands on the site of the former Glapwell Hall, the former residence of the Hallowes and now extinct Jackson families.

 Nearby is Hardwick Hall, an Elizabethan mansion in a commanding position high on the same hill as Glapwell, operated by the National Trust.
 Access to the grounds and Hall was possible via Rowthorne Lane in Glapwell, but this was stopped in the early 1990s to reduce traffic in the residential area of the village.
 Access is now only possible via Mill Lane under the motorway bridge M1 motorway near the village of Heath; Mill Lane joins the old coaching road approach to the mansion from Stainsby Mill, a working watermill restored by the National Trust.

 The local football team Glapwell F.C. play their home games at Hall Corner in the north of the village.
 The cricket team, Glapwell Colliery Cricket Club, play their home games at Park Avenue.